Anh-Jo/anh-jo/README.md

 I work with Javascript (ofc typescript and nodejs).

-💼  I'm available as a Freelancer.
+💼  I'm available as a Freelancer, do not hesitate to ping me on [Linkedin](https://www.linkedin.com/in/anh-jo/) 👋

+I worked at :
 - [Voggt](https://voggt.com) as a Lead Developper during 2 years and half.
 - [Planity](https://planity.com) as a Lead Developper during 4 years.
 Just a credit for my previous company and especially to the CTO, who trusts me everyday at work.